BnCatt/Voxy-Recovery/README.md

 # Voxy-Recovery
 If you accidently removed/overwrite your world and still have the chunks loaded from using the Voxy mod you can use this converter to recover them to .mca files.
 I did NOT put much effort in to this and this is probably not the most effective way to do it but its still pretty good.
 Detailed info down below.
-You MUST HAVE  pip install rocksdict zstandard anvil-parser2.
+You MUST DO pip install rocksdict zstandard anvil-parser2 at your CMD.
+You can easily use it by just opening the py project via cmd or double clicking (cmd is recommended).

 # Voxy-Recovery-(Voxy-to-mca)